This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers that present opportunities for upside or downside to the current Trefis price estimate for Duke:

-- Duke's U.S. Revenue per MWh: Duke's U.S. revenue per MWh increased from around $83 in 2009 to $86 in 2014, largely due to an increase in energy prices, reflective of an increase in input costs.
-We anticipate Duke's U.S. Revenue per MWh to increase steadily throughout the Trefis forecast period to over $100 per MWh, as energy demand picks up in the wake of an economic recovery and also as the company is awarded new rate increases.
-If Duke's U.S. revenue per MWh increases to $110 by the end of our forecast period, there could be a marginal upside to the Trefis estimate.
-On the other hand, if the figure decreases to $80, it represents an approximate 30% downside to the Trefis estimate for Duke.
+- Duke's U.S. Revenue per MWh: Duke's U.S. revenue per MWh increased from around $83 in 2009 to $88 in 2015, largely due to an increase in energy prices, reflective of an increase in input costs.
+We anticipate Duke's U.S. Revenue per MWh to increase steadily throughout the Trefis forecast period, to over $100 per MWh, as energy demand picks up in the wake of an economic recovery and also as the company is awarded new rate increases.
+If Duke's U.S. revenue per MWh increases to over $110 by the end of our forecast period, there could be a more than 10% upside to the Trefis estimate.
+On the other hand, if the figure decreases to $80, it represents an approximate 20% downside to the Trefis estimate for Duke.

 Regulated Utilities Division enjoys strong revenue per MWh

 Although the U.S. Franchised Electric & Gas and International Energy divisions have similar profit margins, the revenue per MWh for the U.S. division is over 50% higher that of the International Energy division and around double that of the Commercial power business.
 Total MWh is around 7 times that of the International Energy division.
 These factors make the U.S. division the most valuable division for Duke.